Evaluating Non-Analytic Functions of Matrices

-An important motivation for using Chebyshev expansions is to calculate the matrix version of non-analytic functions.
+An important motivation for using Chebyshev expansions is applying non-analytic functions to matrices.
 A textbook solution involving diagonalizing $A$ might be computationally infeasible for large matrices, and numerically unstable for general matrices.
-The same holds if $A$ cannot be diagonaliable, and its Jordan decomposition is used instead.
+The same holds if $A$ cannot be diagonalized, and its Jordan decomposition is used instead.
 Thus, we consider the matrix Chebyshev expansion as an alternative.

 In our first set of examples, we use three different functions which we apply on symmetric random matrices of size $10\times 10$.
-These matrices have, with high probability, only simple eigenvalues (geometric multiplicity of one) and are diagonalizable from symmetry.
+These matrices have, with high probability, only simple eigenvalues (geometric multiplicity of one) and are diagonalizable due to symmetry.
 We use this simple setting to demonstrate the convergence rates of Subsection~\ref{subsec:truncatedMatrixCheby}.

 The first function we use is